Best Mexico City Restaurants

 Bosforo – Tucked down Luis Moya street off the Alameda is a tiny mezcal bar that is undoubtedly too hipster-divey cool for me, but I love it anyways.
 Get there early for a seat, there aren’t many.

-Makan – One of the city’s best culinary gems in my opinion, Makan is a fusion of Asian cuisines with a touch of Mexican magic and I have never had a dish there I didn’t think was delicious.
+Makan – If I had to choose just one of the best Mexico City restaurants, this just might be it.
+Makan is a fusion of Asian cuisines with a touch of Mexican magic and I have never had a dish there I didn’t think was delicious.

 Condesa

-Milou – A tiny French bistrot.
+Milou – A tiny French bistro.
 I like their breakfast egg dishes, the coffee and the fact that they have international newspapers for customers to read.
+Open Mondays

 NIV – An extensive wine list from around the world and a concise menu of small plates to tempt you into lingering a little longer.